Science & Research

 The following draft guidances reflect the agency’s current thinking regarding the use of nanotechnology or nanomaterials in FDA-regulated products:

-- Draft Guidance for Industry – Considering Whether an FDA-Regulated Product Involves the Application of Nanotechnology
+- Final Guidance for Industry – Considering Whether an FDA-Regulated Product Involves the Application of Nanotechnology

-- Draft Guidance for Industry – Safety of Nanomaterials in Cosmetic Products
+- Final Guidance for Industry – Safety of Nanomaterials in Cosmetic Products

 FDA also reiterated its advice for consultation with the Agency in other draft guidances.
 Manufacturers of new dietary ingredients and of devices subject to the 510(k) premarket notification requirement are encouraged to meet with the Agency to address questions related to the use of nanotechnology or nanomaterials in these products.
 See: